the-events-calendar/the-events-calendar/readme.txt

 Features

 # Full events category support!
 You can now browse by category in both list and calendar views.
 (If you have a custom template, inspect the differences in ours, because yours won't work with categories out of the box)
+# Customizable /events/ URL slug.
+In case you want something like http://yoursite.com/concerts

 Bugfixes